-Evora Inn-Chiado Design is a guest house.
+Evora Inn is a guest house.
 It’s located next to the main square in the center of Évora – classified World Heritage city by UNESCO.
 It was in this exact place, an historical five-story building restored in 2010, where the Portuguese Republic was proclaimed in 1910.

 The comfortable accommodations are surrounded by Heritage, Design and Art.
 The space is decorated with well-known design brands such as Kartell design, Calligaris, Muno, Rotodesign, Poliform, Magis, Edições Dimensão.
 These brands perfectly combine with the original old tapestries dated from long ago, bringing past and present together.

 In this building several works of art have been present, by authors such as Júlio Pomar, Maluda, Carlos Castanheira or Paula Rego.